First World War.com - A multimedia history of world war one

 The song was invariably sung by British soldiers who had left behind a sweetheart when they enlisted (or were conscripted) for the Front in France and Flanders.
 However the song was written by Weatherley after he had conceived an affection for a French widow while receiving protection at her home in France.

-Two versions of the song are available here: the first (click here, MP3 format 905kb) was performed by Ernest Pike in 1917; the second (click here, MP3 format 406kb) was rendered by John McCormack in 1919.
+Two versions of the song are available using the player above: the first is performed by Ernest Pike in 1917, the second by John McCormack in 1919.

 Roses of Picardy